Peanuts7694/Peanuts7694/README.md

 - 👋 Hi, I’m @Peanuts
 - 👀 I’m interested in OSINT
 - 🌱 I’m currently learning Githubbing
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on learning

 <!---
 Peanuts7694/Peanuts7694 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.